 As theatre-makers, we pride ourselves on being exquisite planners and this season reimagining has taken a great deal of study to fully research the best ways for us to safely and creatively produce this season.
 By producing virtually, it provides us the opportunity to keep our actors and staff healthy during their rehearsal schedule at the IRT, and it allows you the safety of streaming productions from the comfort of your home.

 IRT’s reopening plan is being led by a task force comprised of Board and staff members, and includes experts from the medical and facilities fields.
 While we have been developing our reopening plan, we have simultaneously been working with the theatrical unions for them to approve our reopening plan which has hinged on Indiana’s COVID-19 numbers.
 Union approval was mandatory to hire actors and begin production.
 We have obtained approval with many controlled measures in place.
-We will continue to develop our reopening protocols with the hope that we can safely bring you back later this season for live performances at the IRT in our OneAmerica Mainstage Theatre.
+We will continue to develop our reopening protocols for the time when we can safely bring you back for live performances at the IRT in our OneAmerica Mainstage Theatre.

 What does this mean for you?